Mission Goals & Outcomes

 - Prepare students for successful application to accredited supervised practice programs and/or graduate school and to become competent, entry level Registered Dietitian Nutritionists.

 - Prepare graduates to continually participate in professional development.

 Objectives/Outcomes of the Nutrition Management Program

-- Over a five year period, the program will achieve at least an 80% first time pass rate on RD exam. (current data = 98% first time pass rate on RD exam)
+- Over a five year period, the program will achieve at least an 80% first time pass rate on RD exam.
+Current data = 100% first time pass rate on RD exam.

-- 75% of students enrolled are expected to complete the program within 150% (3 years from the start of the third year) of the time planned for completion. (current data = 100% of students complete the program)
+- 75% of students enrolled are expected to complete the program within 150% of the time planned for completion, i.e., 3 years from the start of the third year.
+Current data = 100% of students complete the program.

-- 90% of all graduates who become RD’s will participate in professional development activities required for maintenance of RDN status.
+- 100% of all graduates who become RDNs will participate in professional development activities required for maintenance of RDN status.
 Current data=100% of graduates in past five years who became RDNs have maintained their RDN status.